-- 1. Connect the projector to a computer as described in "Connecting a computer" on page 16. - 2.
-Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor.

-Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor.
+- Connect the projector to a computer as described in "Connecting a computer" on page 16. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
+Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER IN 1 connection is made to the projector.

-- 3. Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER IN 1 connection is made to the projector. - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SYSTEM SETTING: BASIC > Standby Settings menu.
+To use this connection method when the projector is in standby mode, turn on the Active VGA - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SOURCE > Standby Settings menu.